spine-examples/Pingh/README.md

 ### Scheduler

-The Google Cloud [Scheduler](https://cloud.google.com/scheduler/docs/overview) service allows configuring multiple scheduled tasks that deliver messages to specific targets.
+The Google Cloud [Scheduler](https://cloud.google.com/scheduler/docs/overview) allows to configure multiple scheduled tasks that deliver messages to specific targets.

 For the Pingh application, a CRON task is set up to send a POST request with an empty body to the Pingh server every minute.
 This request includes an authentication token to ensure it will be accepted by the Pingh server.

-Each accepted request from the scheduler triggers the server to notify all bounded contexts of the current time, enabling the execution of scheduled tasks.

 ### Secret Manager